 You know, moderates.

-Have you have you ever been in the library?
+Have you ever been to the library?

 Go to the library the next time you have a chance, if you know where it is.